Alicante Bouschet Grape Variety: A Noble Cross

 So viticulturists are in no doubt that Sousão is indigenous to the Minho region.
 Although its genetic parentage has not been determined, the grape was first mentioned in the late 18th century by Rebello da Fonseca, an ancestor of the famous port shippers of Vila Nova de Gaia.
 According to wine experts, Sousão was first exported to the Douro Valley around 1790, enthusiastically adopted by the port lodges.
 The shippers saw great potential in the grape, which was used to add color and freshness to their port wines.

 This practice is still widely employed today.
-The medium-sized berries are rich in anthocyanins (coloring pigments), resulting in inky black, red wines.
+The medium-sized berries are rich in anthocyanins (coloring pigments), resulting in inky black and red wines.
 But that is not the grape’s only virtue; Sousão is relatively straightforward to grow, as it boasts strong resistance to maladies like oidium.
 It is also not very susceptible to coulure and millerandage; the vines are known for giving a reliable (but not inflated) crop yield year in and year out.

 Of course, no grape is a pushover in the vineyard.
 Sousão is a mid-to-late budding and ripening variety, with thick skins and compact bunches.
 It requires good ventilation and a dry growing season – not always a given in Minho.
 Yet Sousão is also prone to drought stress and will shut its metabolism down entirely if the vines are denied an adequate supply of moisture.
 On the plus side, it can adapt to any training system and various soil types, including schist and sandy terroir.
 Nevertheless, getting the balance between acidity and ripeness is not always easy with Sousão.